thumper/thumper.github.io/_posts/2019-08-20-advice-to-a-young-engineer.md

 | Static Configuration  | requires work to fetch IP addresses | does not break during infrastructure outage |
 | DHCP | trivial to configure | might have reliability issue if DHCP breaks |

-Looking at this told us we had two concerns: reliability, and time to develop.
+Looking at our table told us we had two concerns: reliability, and time to develop.
 The project was more nuanced than that, however: we were trying to get up-and-running quickly to unblock another team, so `reliability` was important to us only in the long term, and `time` was the most important concern *right now*.